ilailabs-elankovan/rife-mobile-app-testing/beta-app.md

 10 if possible integrate the search in feq/seq - in playlist creation;

-11 player home shows some red box - on navigation - during data load;
+11 player home shows some red box - on navigation - during data load; disable the back arrow color - to transperanet; in this navigation;

+12 update player bg icon color - from the player-home-two class file

 ------------------------------------------------------